 The end (or the beginning) of every year can be an excellent chance to look back on the past and think about the future.
 A new year represents an opportunity to rethink and reassess your work and your performance.
 It’s an opportunity to think about what you have been doing right and think about what you may have been doing wrong.

-Now, that is all focused on the past, but you need to look towards the future as well.
-For this reason, you need to pick up on the newest trends that are just appearing, or trends that you believe will come about sooner, rather than later.
-Indeed, the times they are a changing, and with them, so is the landscape of technology and the internet.
+Now, that is all focused on the past, but you must also look toward the future.
+For this reason, you need to pick up on the newest trends that are just appearing or trends that you believe will come about sooner rather than later.
+Indeed, the times are changing, and with them, so is the landscape of technology and the internet.
 Below are certain social media trends we believe will be relevant in 2019, trends that will take hold and become part of regular internet dealings.